CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 automatically build reports based on topics you select or prompts you create.

 In this exercise, you'll explore the capabilities of Copilot in Data Factory.
-The Power BI Copilot will be covered in a later exercise within this lab.
+The Power BI Copilot will be covered in a later exercise within this lab and will use Copilot in Power BI to generate reports and enhance your data analysis process.

 Prerequisite: